DomWilliams0/name-needed/.planning/backlog.md

 	* log to a file in /tmp too
 	* consider moving log sink/drain to another thread with async io
 	* `Entity`s can be formatted automatically by the drain, huzzah
+* detect if debugger is present/breakpoint is hit and pause the gameloop, to avoid the insane catch up after continuing

 ## Entity diversity
 * animal species